 I have taught literature, history, jazz studies and women's studies at a plethora of the nation's ivy league universities and best liberal arts colleges, including: Columbia University (NY); Sarah Lawrence College (NY); Hunter College (NY); and Brown University (RI).

-College of the College of William and Mary - PhD, American Studies
+Graduate Degree: College of the College of William and Mary - PHD, American Studies

 College Level American History